How to Develop a Marketing Strategy

 - Weaknesses (internal inefficiencies, areas the organization is falling behind the competition or is lacking in resources):

 - Opportunities (External areas within the marketplace where the competition is weak and your business has potential.
-Using the PEST (political, economical, social, technological) analysis to cover all the bases)
+Using the PEST (political, economic, social, technological) analysis to cover all the bases)

-- Threats (External area where the competition is strong or there is a market trend with potential to harm your organization Again, use the PEST analysis here):
+- Threats (External area where the competition is strong or there is a market trend with the potential to harm your organization Again, use the PEST analysis here).

 In this section provide a synopsis of your buyer personas.
 Cover why these are your key personas (primary and secondary) as well as the types of buyers you want to avoid.
 Consider influencers, end users and ambassadors.

-In this section chart our the buying cycle.
+In this section chart out your buying cycle.
 Through primary and secondary research discover how, when, where and why they buy.
 This is crucial to your strategy.

 Unique Selling Proposition (USP)

 Explain your unique selling proposition and how you differ from the competition.
-The USP will be included into all your messaging to ensure it is communicated through your brand to the target audiences.
+The USP will be included in all your messaging to ensure it is communicated through your brand to the target audiences.